Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 We now state the \emph{cofree} model structure as a localization of the fine model structure, see also~\cite[Example 7.9]{LawsonBousfield}.
 In particular homotopy $C_2$-fixed points are precisely the right derived functor of $C_2$-fixed points in this model structure.

-\begin{prop} There is a model structure on the category of $C_2$-spaces such that a map $f: X \to Y$ is a weak equivalence or cofibration if it is an underlying weak equivalence or cofibration in the fine model structure, respectively.
+\begin{prop} There is a model structure on the category of $C_2$-spaces such that a map $f: X \to Y$ is a weak equivalence if it is an underlying weak homotopy equivalence or a cofibration if it is a cofibration in the fine model structure.
 The fibrant objects are the cofree $C_2$-spaces.
 We denote this model structure by $C_2\T^\sf{cofree}$.
 This model structure is cellular, proper and topological. \end{prop} \begin{proof} This model structure is the left Bousfield localization of the fine model structure at the map $(EC_2)_+ \to \ast$, which exists by~\cite[Theorem 4.1.1]{Hi03}.
 A space $X$ is $(EC_2)_+$-local if and only if the induced map

 is an underlying weak equivalence, i.e., if and only if $X$ is a cofree $C_2$-space.
 In particular, a localization functor is given by

 It follows that map $f: X \to Y$ is a weak equivalence if and only if